rakshit087/Face-Mask-Detection-PyTorch/README.md

 <hr>

-## :warning: Issues and Limitaions
+## :warning: Issues and Limitations

 :small_blue_diamond: The model is having a hard time to detect dark masks, I tried to improve it by adding some dark mask images but somhow, the model started giving false positive to by beard face. :stuck_out_tongue: